Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.

+### `Remove-AzActivityLogAlert`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2020-10-01, output type will be also updated to match the new API version

+### `Remove-AzAutoscaleSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2022-10-01, output type will be also updated to match the new API version

 ### `Remove-AzDiagnosticSetting`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'New-AzDiagnosticSettingLogSettingsObject' is replacing this cmdlet.
+  - API version bump up to 2021-05-01-preview, output type will be also updated to match the new API version

+### `Remove-AzScheduledQueryRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2021-08-01, output type will be also updated to match the new API version

 ### `Set-AzActivityLogAlert`